GeoRouv/3D-snake/README.md

 ## Implementation Notes

 The snake doesn't really move.
 It is based on a spawning pool that creates snake-nodes on the grid depending on the direction that you choose.
 Other than that, the classic rules of the game exist as they are.
 Enjoy :)

+## Target Platform

+It's made for windows and 1920x1080 display but can be customizable if wanted.